Miami Car Accident Lawyer Helping Clients Seek Justice for Their Injuries

 Can I Still File a Claim if I Was Partially at Fault for the Accident?

 While this allows individuals to seek compensation for their severe injuries, even if they had some culpability in the accident, it also means that properly determining the percentage of fault for the accident is crucial.
-The insurance company may argue that you were primarily responsible for your accident to limit their costs.
+The insurance company may argue that you were primarily responsible for your accident to limit or eliminate their costs.
 If you need to dispute the amount of fault assigned to you for your car accident or want to learn more about how pure comparative negligence standards could impact your case, contact a knowledgeable personal injury lawyer in Miami today.

 For more information, please see: